- InDesign User Guide

 In a document with multiple sections, you can choose End Of Section to add the page at the end of the section.

-If this option is turned off, you can also add or remove pages when editing text frames that aren’t based on master pages.
+Limit to Primary Text Frame If this option is turned off, you can also add or remove pages when editing text frames that aren’t based on parent pages.
 To prevent unwanted text reflow from occurring, Smart Text Reflow takes effect only if the text frame you’re editing is threaded to at least one other text frame on a different page.

-note: When using Smart Text Reflow in text frames that aren’t based on master pages, pages are added with full-page, single-column text frames, regardless of the attributes of the text frame to which the new frame is threaded.
+Note: When using Smart Text Reflow in text frames that aren’t based on parent pages, pages are added with full-page, single-column text frames, regardless of the attributes of the text frame to which the new frame is threaded.

 Preserve Facing-Page Spreads